roydonauyr/CZ4031-Advanced-Database-Project-2/README.md

 **Introduction**

-In this project, we are tasked with the goal to translate and annotate a given SQL Query by obtaining their Optimal QEP and respective AQPs.
+In this project, we were tasked with the goal to translate and annotate a given SQL Query by obtaining their Optimal QEP and respective AQPs.
 Using these AQPs, we are able to explain how different components of the query are executed by the underlying query processor and why the operators are chosen among other alternatives.